-Make use of safety equipment like gloves, eye protection, and even respirators when needed.
+You'll always keep safety equipment like gloves, eye protection, and respirators on hand.
 Mind your body: It’s your most important tool in this kind of work.
-Shortcuts or careless attitude could cause a lasting problem, or worse.
-Following safety protocols will be imperative to keeping you, your fellow technicians, and others safe.
+Shortcuts or careless attitude could cause you a problem, or worse.
+Following all your safety protocols every day will help keep you, your fellow technicians, and others safe.
 Take care of yourself and make your safety a priority!

 Is HVAC Right For You?

 HVAC technicians have an interesting career and play a vital role in the lives of many people.
-Now that you have a better idea of the "average" workday, does this sound like the career for you?
+Now that you have a better idea of the workday, does this sound like the career for you?
 Find an HVAC program local to you.